 Intuitive eating is all about eating in a way that feels good and right for you.
 If you feel like eating a brownie, eat a brownie.
 No shame, no calorie counting, and no subsequent deprivation or extra exercise necessary.

 When we give ourselves unconditional permission to eat all foods, “treats” are seen less as “treats” and more as just another food that helps us feel good.
 Some people like to call “treats” “pleasure food” because the word “treat” can send the message that it is something to be restricted, that must be earned.

 Keeping pleasure foods in the house can help level the playing field when it comes to “treats” and lessen their luster.
 When you give yourself unconditional permission to eat all foods, you might find the need to “treat yo self” changes.

 Also think about ways to “treat yo self” that don’t revolved around food.
-Food is great and all, but there are lots of other things that help me feel good.
-For me this is yoga, meditation, cuddling with my cat, reading (need more fiction in my life!), snuggling with my partner, writing snail mail to loved ones, writing this blog and spending time with family and friends.
+Food is great and all, but there are lots of other things that feel good.
+For me this is yoga, meditation, cuddling with my cat, reading, snuggling with my partner, writing snail mail to loved ones, writing this blog and spending time with family and friends.

 How do you draw the line between gentle nutrition and becoming restrictive?

 This definitely can feel like a tricky balance.
 Anti-diet doesn’t mean anti-nutrition.
 There’s a reason why gentle nutrition is the last principle of intuitive eating — it’s very important to fully detach from the diet mentality before considering nutrition, otherwise it can trigger restriction.